 It may not seem fair that pain and suffering awards be so subjective and unpredictable.
 However, this is how our legal system works.
 As a result, we evaluate cases and their potential pain and suffering value based on whether a jury would likely sympathize with a plaintiff and find a plaintiff credible.

 If we take your case, we will coach you on how to best explain your injuries and pain and suffering to a jury.
 It is critical for our clients to be able to tell their story persuasively to a jury, so that they can have the best chance at a fair recovery for their pain and suffering.

-Call Our Kansas City Car Accident & Injury Lawyer
+Call Our Kansas City Accident & Personal Injury Lawyer

 If you have questions about your Kansas City auto accident case, you can download a FREE copy of Crash Course, 9 Mistakes That Can Wreck Your Accident Claim in Kansas & Missouri.
 You can also contact our Kansas City law firm at 816-203-0143, or by filling out a contact form below.
 We would be happy to provide a free, no-obligation consultation about your case, answer any questions you may have this or other issues and offer our thoughts on how to proceed.